 Every year, over 17 million people die from heart disease.
 As a way to fight this, the World Heart Federation created World Heart Day.
-It’s an event held every year on the last Sunday in September — falling this year on September 29.
+It’s an event held every year on September 29.

 People around the world can find events that raise awareness about cardiovascular disease (CVD) — its warning signs, the steps you can take to fight it, and how to help those around you who may be suffering.
 So on September 29, fight CVD by getting involved with a World Heart Day event near you.

 This online test measures "heart age," which shows how many years we can expect to live in good health without a heart attack or stroke.

 It's a British program designed to promote heart health and encourage people to lead an active lifestyle — and take up sports to help keep their hearts healthy.